Age and metallicity of the Milky Way's nuclear star cluster studied at 3 pc from Sagittarius A*: Data reduction and analysis

 The photometric calibration differs from \citetalias{gallegocano2024}, which used OB stars as reference sources: the number of known OB stars in the field analysed here is too small.
-We therefore first determined approximate zero points using GNS broadband photometry, and then applied a local calibration to correct for differential extinction and homogenize the calibration quality across the FoV.
+We therefore first determined approximate zero points using GNS broadband photometry, then applied a local calibration to correct for differential extinction and homogenize the calibration quality across the FoV.
 We used the same RC template based on spectroscopically confirmed RC stars from the best-quality inner field as in \citetalias{gallegocano2024}.
 Specifically, for each target star we selected RC stars within a fixed radius of $\sim5''$ and averaged their magnitudes; the difference between this mean magnitude and the IB224 template value from the central field was used to derive the photometric correction.
 The adopted radius accounts for regions where extinction is strong and spatially variable.
 Only RC stars with photometric uncertainties smaller than 0.06 mag were included in this procedure.
 Stars with fewer than 20 nearby RC neighbours were flagged and excluded from the calibrated sample.

-The magnitudes obtained from the calibration procedure are internally consistent, but not originally in the Vega system.
-In order to transform them into the Vega system, we applied a wavelength-dependent extinction correction relative to the $K$ band, adopting an extinction power-law index of $-2.3$ and a reference $A_{K}=2.24$ from the central $10''$ extinction map of \citet{nogueraslara2018gns}, relative to which we have calibrated the IB magnitudes (the RC template mentioned above).
+The magnitudes obtained from the calibration procedure are internally consistent but were not originally in the Vega system.
+To transform them into the Vega system, we applied a wavelength-dependent extinction correction relative to the $K$ band, adopting an extinction power-law index of $-2.3$ and a reference $A_{K}=2.24$ from the central $10''$ extinction map of \citet{nogueraslara2018gns}, relative to which we calibrated the IB magnitudes (using the RC template mentioned above).

-Figure \ref{Fig:cmd_field6} shows the CMD for the field corrected for differential reddening.
-Following \citet{gallegocano2018}, we exclude stars with $H - \mathrm{IB224} < 1.5$, which we classify as foreground stars, and stars with $H - \mathrm{IB224} > 3.0$, which are likely background stars or intrinsically reddened objects.
-A caveat is that not all stars have $H$-band counterparts; however, since we limit our analysis to IB224$ \lesssim17.2$, the incompleteness of this selection is negligible.
+Figure \ref{Fig:cmd_field6} shows the colour-magnitude diagram (CMD) for the field corrected for differential reddening.
+Following \citet{gallegocano2018}, we excluded stars with $H - \mathrm{IB224} < 1.5$, which we classify as foreground stars, and those with $H - \mathrm{IB224} > 3.0$, which are likely background stars or intrinsically reddened objects.
+A caveat is that not all stars have $H$-band counterparts; however, since we limited our analysis to IB224$ \lesssim17.2$, the incompleteness of this selection is negligible.